DuncanKlam/CovidDataScraper/README.md

                     <li>halo (this is for you, mac users) [<a href='https://github.com/manrajgrover/halo'>github-repo</a>]</li>
                 </ol>
             </li>
-            <li>libraries can be easily installed with using a shell with
+            <li>libraries can be easily installed using a shell with the command:
                 <ol>
                     <li>\~> pip install library_name</li>
                 </ol>